High Quality Links purple

 In this example, Nutshell’s page lists digital marketing resources that include:

-Once you’ve found or created a piece of content that’s worthy of inclusion, the next step is to reach out to the website owner.
+Once you’ve found or created content that is worthy of inclusion, the next step is to contact the website owner.

-When reaching out to the site owner or editor, make sure your email is personalized and highlights the value of your content.
+When reaching out to the site owner or editor, ensure your email is personalized and highlights the value of your content.
 Clearly communicate the value of your link and how it aligns with the existing content they feature.

 After your content is featured, engage with any traffic or comments it generates to build relationships within your niche.

-This will benefit your website in the long run, and Google will begin to see it as a trusted source of content that deserves to rank higher in its SERPs.
-Ultimately, this will drive more traffic to your website.
+This will benefit your website in the long run.
+Google will begin to see it as a trusted source of content that deserves to rank higher in its SERPs, ultimately driving more traffic to your website.

 The days of SEO being a game of outsmarting algorithms are over.
 Today content strategy and valuable, sustainable strategies are essential, not just tricks and links.